dragoncoder047/blog/markdown/0042_making_splitting_explicit.md

 Perhaps in the future there will be an AI program that will be able to read descriptions like this and produce working code off of it.
 It would be an interesting experiment to see if it ends up producing the same code as me.

 Until then, you're just going to have to wait.

+[^1]:
+    Python, strangely enough, also interprets that expression as `:::python3 (x/2)+3j`, the same result as ignoring whitespace.
+This kind of surprised me at first since Python has significant whitespace, but it makes sense once you realize that Python only cares about indentation whitespace, and ignores it inside expressions.
+It effectively means that the way the Python parser sees expressions is that there really isn't *complex* number literals, but there are *imaginary* number literals and you create a complex number by adding a real number to an imaginary number.
+Indeed, `:::python3 (3j-True)` is interpreted the same as `:::python3 (-1+3j)` (the `:::python3 True` is interpreted as 1, since booleans are a subclass of integers).